corite/qcal/README.md

 - Have Go installed
 - make && sudo make install (for MacOS: make darwin)
 - copy config-sample.json to ~/.config/qcal/config.json and modify accordingly

+## Configuration

-- for additional calendars just add a comma and new calendar credentials in curly brackets.
+- For additional calendars just add a comma and new calendar credentials in curly brackets.
+- Omit Username and Password if you add a readonly iCal source

 ## Usage